A Quarterly Economic Update

 A quarterly economic overview, the Alberta Snapshot helps you make sense of where Alberta’s economy is headed.

 We know there is so much economic data and information out there, and that you want a way to see it all in a snapshot with a view looking forward and not just back.
 That’s why we created the Alberta Snapshot, a quarterly executive summary that helps you keep the pulse on what is happening in Alberta’s economy—the good, bad, and urgent.

 We use a wide and diverse range of indicators including data on jobs, consumer spending and debt, business openings and closings, population growth, economic forecasts, and more to assess and synthesize economic activity, business conditions, and social well-being in a way that is meaningful to Albertans and Alberta businesses.

-Explore the latest update through the graphs below or by downloading the PDF report.
+Explore the latest update through the graphs below or by downloading the report below.

 The pulse of Alberta’s economy, delivered right to your inbox every quarter.

 In our last update, we said that vaccinations are one of the best pathways to recovery.
 And largely, this has been the case in Alberta.

 Alberta’s strong vaccination rates and low COVID case counts over the past quarter have allowed restrictions to be eased which, in turn, has led to a rebound in employment in hard hit sectors such as food and accommodation.
 There has also been increased optimism among businesses and consumers as retail traffic is strong and business hiring expectations have continued to improve.

 And while this is all great news, new questions are emerging about Alberta’s full recovery and economic growth.

 As we start to get a glimpse of Alberta’s economy post restrictions, it seems clear that weakness in the foundations for economic growth remain.
 And, even if all goes well with a smooth recovery and no fourth wave emerges, the makeup of the Alberta economy may never be exactly as it was before the pandemic.